The Wasserstein-Fourier Distance for Stationary Time Series: Introduction

-Section \ref{sec:background} presents the background related to PSDs and OT that supports our work, whereas Section \ref{sec:definition} defines the proposed Wasserstein-Fourier distance and analyses its properties from OT and Signal Processing perspectives.
+\textbf{Organisation.} The rest of this article is organised as follows.
+Section \ref{sec:background} presents the technical background for Fourier analysis and OT required to present our contribution.
+Then, Section \ref{sec:definition} presents the proposed Wasserstein-Fourier distance and analyses its properties from OT and Signal Processing perspectives.
 Sections \ref{sec:geodesic}, \ref{sec:PCA} and \ref{sec:log_reg} are devoted to the validation of the proposed distance through the three distance-based sets of experiments using synthetic and real-world datasets: interpolation paths between time series (and Gaussian processes), spectral dimensionality reduction and parametric/non-parametric regression.
 The paper then concludes with an assessment of our findings and a proposal for future research activities.